Fanny Macleay: Work in science

 As the oldest girl, Macleay was expected to help raise her younger siblings and assist her mother with domestic chores.
 The constant childbearing and various illnesses of the children made Eliza heavily dependent on her.
 However, in the Macleay household, domestic concerns often came second to scientific pursuits, with Fanny spending much time assisting her father with his collecting of specimens.

 The work of drawing, recording, displaying and storing specimens, as well as sending them for exchange to other scientists around the world often fell to Macleay.
 She dried and labelled seeds, presenting them in albums to send overseas to William.
 Fanny also made drawings of specimens for the work of her father and brother.

 Having such proximity to distinguished scientists meant Macleay was often pioneering the documentation of new species, with Robert Brown publishing On the Organs and Mode of Fecundation in Orchideae and Asclepiadeae in 1828 when Fanny herself had first drawn the orchids two years earlier.

 Despite her passion for science and her proficiency as a natural history artist, Macleay was destined for her work to only be seen in the context of Alexander and William's scientific accomplishments.
 Membership of the Royal Society was forbidden for women at the time, and their work could only be read aloud by a man.

-The painstaking work of cataloguing, storing, and preserving specimens by Macleay is present in one of the most extensive natural history collections in the world, which would later be acquired by the University of Sydney and form the Macleay Museum.
+The work of cataloguing, storing, and preserving specimens by Macleay is present in one of the most extensive natural history collections in the world, which would later be acquired by the University of Sydney and form the Macleay Museum.